-Oxfam's deputy CEO resigns over sex crimes scandal
+Oxfam deputy CEO quits over sex crimes scandal

 London (CNN)Oxfam's deputy chief executive has resigned amid a growing sex crimes scandal involving the organization's aid workers in Haiti and Chad.

-Penny Lawrence is the first executive at the organization to quit after the scandal and allegations of a cover-up emerged last week.
+Penny Lawrence is the first executive at the organization to quit after the scandal and allegations of a coverup emerged last week.

 Oxfam announced the resignation after a meeting with UK government officials Monday, at which it had fought to keep millions of pounds in public funding.

-Oxfam's leaders are accused of trying to cover up crimes by some of its senior staff members deployed to Haiti after the devastating 2010 earthquake that killed hundreds of thousands of people.
+Oxfam's leaders are accused of trying to cover up the behavior of some of its senior staff members deployed to Haiti after the devastating 2010 earthquake that killed between 200,000 and 300,000 people.

-The aid workers -- including the Oxfam country director at the time, Roland van Hauwermeiren -- were accused of turning a villa rented by the organization into a makeshift brothel, with prostitutes wearing only Oxfam T-shirts.
-Prostitution is illegal in Haiti.

 The Times newspaper in London made the allegations in an investigation published at the end of last week.